Leaders in 2020 – make it or break it

 The 2008 financial crisis has shown some peculiar instances of this kind of intelligence.
 The world was able to gather 20,000 billion dollars to save the financial world, while it has not been able to gather 600 billion dollars a year so as to help the developing world to develop itself and leave poverty and social injustice behind.

 The coronavirus crisis has made many governments free billions of emergency funds to restore their economies after the coronavirus has retreated.

-Why not spend a large part of those billions on new humanizing developments instead of on shoring up an economic and financial system and let it go back to business as usual – untenable in the long run?
+Why not spend a large part of those billions or other billions on new humanizing developments instead of on shoring up an economic and financial system and let it go back to business as usual – untenable in the long run?

 What this world needs more than anything else is moral intelligence or humanity or human values.
 They should be the guideline of all leaders.
 Moral standards are often mentioned in the literature of companies, but when asked about what these standards represent, the description is often very poor indeed.
 Moral, like green, is often used as a sales argument.